-Eugene Ormandy (1899-1985)was a Hungarian-born conductor. ' conducted the Minneapolis Symphony Orchestra, his fame rests prim 44 year tenure with the Philadelphia Orchestra.
+Eugene Ormandy (1899-1985)was a Hungarian-born conductor.
+Conducted the Minneapolis Symphony Orchestra, his fame rests prime 44 year tenure with the Philadelphia Orchestra.
 The many recording there have made certain his fame for all time.
-In 1934, while still in M he conducted Lehmann in arias and songs.
-In 1948 Ormandy con Hollywood Bowl Orchestra while Lehmann sang Strauss songs.
+In 1934, while still in Management the conducted Lehmann in arias and songs.
+In 1948 Ormandy conducted Bowl Orchestra while Lehmann sang Strauss songs.